bshrmonsti761/AutoClicker/README.md

 1. Download the executable "AutoClicker.exe", found in the releases.

-2. Once the download is complete,locate the .exe file on your computer.
+2. Once the download is complete, locate the .exe file on your computer.

 3. Run the executable by double-clicking on the file.